cine-io/peer-js-sdk/Readme.md

 A common workflow is to start by calling `CineIOPeer.startCameraAndMicrophone` and using `CineIOPeer.stopMicrophone` for muting audio.
 The same can be done with `CineIOPeer.stopCamera`.

->
 Accessing the camera and microphone may result in a native browser popup asking the user for permission to the camera and microphone.
-Because of this it is best to use the most appropriate camera and microphone initialization request.
+As such, to avoid duplicate permission-asks, it is best to use the most appropriate camera and microphone initialization request.

 #### Camera and microphone status